vedantroy/ml-experiments/unet/README.md

+# Carvana UNet

 This is a UNet I trained on the Carvana dataset
 Code is heavily based off of: https://github.com/milesial/Pytorch-UNet/

-Code is super messy, but it was good to understand what a vanilla training loop likes For some reason AMP (automatic mixed precision) makes training the model slower??
+The code is super messy, but it works pretty well.
+For some reason, using AMP makes the model slower?

+lightning_train.py uses Pytorch Lightning instead, but I gave up finishing the implementation because I didn't see the benefit of using Pytorch Lightning